 Failed Spinal Fusion Surgery

-Spinal surgery success rates can vary – in many cases patients will experience pain after surgery.
+Spinal surgery success rates can vary – in many cases individuals will experience pain after surgery.
 Doctors diagnose this as Failed Back Surgery Syndrome.
 The spine and back are complex structure, success is not guaranteed and these surgeries may fail, forcing patients to look for other treatment alternatives (e.g. additional surgery, spinal cord nerve stimulation).

 Doctors will not typically know until three months after the surgery was performed if a spinal fusion was obtained.
 Most doctors will not operate again for up to a year after the initial surgery to allow for maximum healing.
 In emergency situations, such as breakage of the hardware stabilizing the spine, surgery will be performed less than a year from the original surgery.